Is the IRA Inheritor an eligible designated beneficiary?

 Sometimes when an IRA owner dies, the owner’s estate is named as the beneficiary or the estate becomes the beneficiary by default.
 The RMD in that situation depends on whether the deceased owner had started taking his or her RMDs before death.
 If the owner died after taking RMDs, distributions can continue over the life expectancy of the deceased owner.
 If the owner died before taking RMDs, the severe five-year rule applies, and the entire balance of the IRA must be distributed by Dec.
 31 of the fifth year following the year of death.

-This discussion only provides a general overview of the rules for distributions from an inherited IRA.
+This discussion only provides a general overview of the taxation of inherited IRA assets.
 There are many variations on these rules and some options that can affect the most beneficial treatment of an inherited IRA.
 The spouse of a deceased IRA owner may need to choose between several alternatives to achieve the most appropriate result.
 If there are multiple beneficiaries of the IRA or a trust beneficiary, or if the IRA has changed ownership before because of a prior death, the results can be quite different.
 Some IRA documents or trustees may employ varying RMD policies.
 Your Parsec advisor and tax professional can help you navigate the details of your situation.